IPSA Poznan 2016: Transparency panel

 RC 48 home page | Members contact list

-RC48 is now proposing our panel topic proposals for IPSA 2018 in Brisbane, AustraliaBased on suggestions from the executive committee, we propose 4 panels on different topics in culture and public administration.
+RC48 is offering these panel topics for IPSA 2018 in Brisbane, AustraliaBased on suggestions from the executive committee, we propose 4 panels on different topics in culture and public administration.
 We have tried to fit the various research interests of our members in different continents, and fit the Congress's theme of borders and margins.
 Please give your suggestions to a member of the Board, or email to the Chair.

 IPSA has given the following calendar: